smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 I can search, browse, and edit notes.
 This has satisfied my mobile needs, which is usually to look something up or jot something down.

-You could also just use the GitHub web UI in the phone's browser.
+You could also just use the GitHub web UI in your phone’s browser.

 ## Print to OneNote

 I just print to a PDF and place the PDF in the folder where it belongs.
 To view a PDF in the GitHub web UI, select the file.
-To view it in VS Code, first install the vscode-pdf extension from tomoki1207 and from then on you can preview the file by clicking on it in.
+To view it in VS Code, first install the `vscode-pdf` extension by tomoki1207.
+After that, you can preview the file by clicking on it.

 ## Screen Clipper

 There are a few options if you want to capture the contents of a web page into your notes.

-The easiest thing is to print to a PDF directly from your browser.
+The easiest option is to print to a PDF directly from your browser.
-This isn't ideal because you end up with a paginated PDF.
+This is not ideal because you end up with a paginated PDF.

-If you want one long single page PDF, you can go to [sejda](https://www.sejda.com/html-to-pdf) and paste the URL in there.
+If you want a single long-page PDF, you can go to [Sejda](https://www.sejda.com/html-to-pdf) and paste the URL there.
 You have the option of choosing between the normal formatting of the page or the version formatted for printing, which is better when it doesn't include ads.

 If you want one long PNG of the page, you can save that directly from Chrome following the instructions in [this article.](https://www.lifewire.com/take-screenshot-using-dev-tools-on-google-chrome-5097913)